buddhist-uni/buddhist-uni.github.io/_courses/nibbana.md

 #### Not Made of That

+{% include content_blurb.html category="canon" slug="sn22.48" %}
+- Nibbāna can be seen as the purification of the aggregates: washing them of clinging.

 {% include content_blurb.html category="essays" slug="advice-on-the-worldly-concerns_dundul" %}
   - What is “non-duality” and, more importantly, how does one practice it?